-In short, your strategy is a preplanned route that leads you to your around roadblocks and traffic to your goals.
+In short, your strategy is a preplanned route that leads you around roadblocks and traffic to your goals.
 Does your strategy provide you with these benefits?
 Take the assessment below to find out.

 Does the strategy excite you and your leadership?
 You don’t hear the word “excitement” very often in connection with strategy, but after a good strategy session, participants are tired (they thought hard), excited, and ready to get to work.

 Is your strategy based on a thoughtful analysis of possibilities?
 Did you create it after exploring alternatives?
-While you cannot choose all the worthy options, you picked your strategy from a selection of great options.
+While you cannot choose all the worthy options, you pick your strategy from a selection of great options.
 And, even though everyone may not have been thrilled with the selection, your board members embraced the logic behind the choice.
 Does your strategy have the respect of those who prefer other options and your supporters?

 Does your strategy solve your most critical roadblock?
 What keeps you from moving faster toward your nonprofit vision?
 Check this box if your strategy blows up, digs under or around this roadblock.

 Quality strategies offer direction, not dust collection.
 Does the essence of your strategy, i.e., its earworm, whisper directives to you that ease decision-making?
 Does it point to the best donors to contact?
 Does it nudge you toward what to do next?
-Do you ask, which option is most consistent with the strategy?
+Do you ask which option is most consistent with the strategy?

 Worthwhile strategies focus on endpoints but expect detours and the finding of new shortcuts.
 Does your strategy continue to provide work even when specific details change?

 7 and 8 Total: Congratulations, your strategy is better than a top-of-the-line GPS!
-Contact me to renew and to maximize its use.
+Contact me to renew and maximize its use.